Frequently Asked Questions

 What is the SEO component in Hygraph and how is it used?

-The SEO component in Hygraph is a reusable schema component designed to manage SEO-related data for any content model.
-It can be added as a field to any model, allowing you to retrieve SEO data alongside page data and build SEO-compliant pages.
-This approach streamlines SEO management across your website.
-For more, see the blog post section on SEO components.
+The SEO component in Hygraph is a reusable schema component designed to centralize SEO-related fields.
+It can be added as a field to any content model, allowing you to retrieve SEO data alongside page data for building SEO-compliant pages.
+The frontend implementation will depend on your chosen framework.
+For more, see the components documentation.
+Note: Customization may be required for advanced SEO needs.

 Features & Capabilities